ARM-software/acle/main/acle.md

-Support for 16-bit floating-point language or 16-bit brain floating-point language extensions (see [Half-precision (16-bit) floating-point format](#half-precision-16-bit-floating-point-format) and [Brain half-precision (16-bit) floating-point format](#brain-half-precision-16-bit-floating-point-format)) is only required if supported in hardware.
+Support for 16-bit floating-point language or 16-bit brain floating-point language extensions (see [Half-precision (16-bit) floating-point format](#half-precision-16-bit-floating-point-format) and [Brain 16-bit floating-point support](#brain-16-bit-floating-point-support)) is only required if supported in hardware.

 ### Half-precision (16-bit) floating-point format